4.9 Deciding and Recording that a Child Should be Subject to a Child Protection Plan

 Where a Child Care Review, or other Local Authority child care planning meeting, proposes the return of a child who is the subject of a Child Protection Plan to her or his parents or carers or any other change which might significantly affect the level of risk, the decision (unless this formed part of the original Child Protection Plan) must not be implemented until it has been considered by a Child Protection Review Conference.

 When there is disagreement within the subsequent Child Protection Review Conference, the situation must be brought to the attention of the Social Worker's Service Manager who, in consultation with the Head of the Safeguarding Children Unit, must decide whether or not to proceed with the plan made at the Child Care Review.
-See also Resolution of Professional Disagreements Procedure.
+See also Inter-Agency Escalation Policy and Procedure.

 When a child who is subject of a Child Protection Plan is removed from accommodation by her/his parents or if a Looked After child is returned to her/his parents or carers in Court proceedings against the recommendation of the Local Authority, a Child Protection Review Conference must be convened to consider the risks to the child and the implications for the Child Protection Plan.